AmoghBharadwaj/House-Price-Prediction/README.md

 - After a lot of Analysis We are in a position to predict how much a house would cost given a lot of features associated with it.
 - I started the process with Data Cleaning, Data Preprocessing and Outlier detection.
 After that we did feature engineering and removed the redundant features.
 - Once the data was ready we started fitting the data and based on our evaluation we predicted the house prices on the test data.
-- We also got to know what features contribute the most for the House Price Calculation through Feature importance from Random Forest model
+- We also got to know important features using Random Forest feature importance.
+ - Above grade (ground) living area square feet
+ - Total square feet of basement area
+ - Original construction date
+ - Size of garage in car capacity
+ - total number of bathrooms available
+ - External quality of the house

+ are some of the features which contribute the most to the house prices, which really makes sense going by our intuition.

 - Thank you for Reading :)